opreaadrian/opreaadrian.github.io/_posts/2015-01-22-three-hard-to-spot-javascript-mistakes.md

     }
 ```

 You would think that the piece of code above will say "Programmer not found" but you are wrong.
-As you might already know, the falsy values in JavaScript(values that evaluate to false) are 5: `false`, `Null`, `undefined`, `0` and `''`.
+As you might already know, the falsy values in JavaScript(values that evaluate to false) are 5: `NaN`, `Null`, `undefined`, `0` and `''`.
 Nowhere does it say that `-1`, the value that `indexOf()` returns if it does not find anything, will evaluate to false.

 So basically what happens when you say `if (checkWordOccurrenceInSentence('programmer', myString))`
 is that `indexOf()` will return `-1` inside `checkWordOccurrenceInSentence()` and that will be evaluated as `true` and this will be propagated and evaluated in your `if` statement.